lsst-ts/observatory-controls-docs/System-Architecture/CSC-Overview/index.rst

 A tabulated list all the CSCs along with their developer, product owner, documentation and repository location can be found in the  `CSC Table <https://ts-xml.lsst.io/#csc-table>`__.

-CSCs are written primarily in Python, but also in C++, Java, and LabVIEW.
+CSCs are written primarily in Python, but also in C++ and Java.
-Communication between components uses the Data Distribution Service (DDS), a standardized message protocol.
+Communication between components uses the Kafka messaging protocol.
 The commands, events, and telemetry associated with each CSC are found under the CSC name in the `SAL Interfaces (ts_xml) <https://ts-xml.lsst.io/sal_interfaces/index.html>`__.

-In order to facilitate flexible DDS communication between various components written in different languages, a higher-level interface, called the Service Abstraction Layer (SAL) was created to provide a solution.
-It abstracts the software communication of the hardware component written in a particular language such as C++, LabVIEW and Java by using DDS messages sent over the network.
-This also allows for components to be commanded by other languages(that support the DDS protocol) regardless of the source's language.
+Each programming language has its own mechanism for generating the Avro schemas used for the Kafka messaging protocol.
+C++ code uses the Service Abstraction Layer (SAL) to generate libraries containing the schemas needed for communication to theri consituant components.
+Java code uses a separate utility to generate the Avro schemas.
+This utility is maintained by the camera software team.
+Python (Salobj) code consumes the XML interface definition directly and converts it to the schemas on demand.

 Most CSCs are utilized via higher-level control packages that handle the sequencing of multiple components, which are discussed in the :ref:`Control Packages section<System-Architecture-Control-Packages>`.